pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Operating principle

-__signalk-meta__ accepts meta data in the form of one or more *metadata* arrays and processes this data into meta values which are injected into the Signal K tree alongside the data values which they describe.
+__pdjr-skplugin-meta-injector__ accepts meta data in the form of one or more *metadata* arrays and processes this data into meta values which are injected into the Signal K tree alongside the data values which they describe.

 *Metadata* arrays can be presented to the plugin in two ways: